 Sainsbury’s have a good range of dairy free cheese made from coconut milk with Cheddar, Cheddar style and caramelised onion, Wensleydale style and cranberries, Greek style and even garlic & herb soft cheese, all suitable for vegans.
 Other stores stock soya cheeses if you like those but I am not keen on soya products.
 If you want to find out how to do a dairy free cheeseboard I have an upcoming post on that :).

 For years party food was off limits as they were mostly pastried, breadcrumbed or battered with an inch of its life but now you will a larger offering of party snacks for you to devour at your festive get-together.
 Marks and Spencer is the winner with their selection but I’ve just noticed that Tesco has added a few items to their Finest range too.
 One thing that I have noticed though is that many of the gluten free party foods were cheese based so if you have more than one intolerance (which many do) then you can’t have them either.
-I picked up these cocktail sausages, Asian chicken lollipops and the Yakatori chicken skewers from the M & S range, I will be doing a party food taste review post with a few other items soon.
+I picked up these cocktail sausages, Asian chicken lollipops and the Yakatori chicken skewers from the M & S range, I will be doing a party food taste test post with a few other items soon.

 If you are having the traditional Roast Turkey, then you will find no gluten/dairy in there but your trimmings however are loaded with them from the stuffing, gravy and sometimes even the roast potatoes have a coating on them if you buy them ready made.
 All the supermarkets seem to now have gluten free stuffing, pigs in blankets, you can even get gluten free croquette potatoes made by Mash Direct.
 If you are having Christmas pudding for dessert then both Sainsburys and Tesco have a gluten & dairy free version, I’m not a Christmas pudding lover so will have to pass on giving it the taste test.